 - To perform a DMEK no special technology is required, like the microkeratome, in the case of DSAEK.

-The main disadvantage of DMEK versus DSAEK is complexity of surgery, the frequency of re-intervention and endothelial cell loss during the surgical procedure.
+The main disadvantage of DMEK versus DSAEK is complexity of surgery, the frequency of re-intervention as well as the endothelial cell loss during the surgical procedure.
 Even with highly skilled surgeons, the dissection of the endothelium from the donor cornea can be complicated, damaging the endothelial cells and reducing the chance of their survival, causing surgery to fail or the final vision not as good.
 In this surgical option there are also more cases in which the graft does not adhere well and it is necessary to return to the operating room to reposition it, with the inconveniences that this entails for the patient and the possible deterioration of the endothelium when having to manipulate it again.

 La main advantage of DSAEK is that it is a technique not so complex and easier to manipulate the implanted lenticule.
 It is not necessary to carry out the manual dissection, we use a microkeratome similar to the ones we use in refractive surgery and that we are already used to handling it.
 On the other hand, the lenticule that we implant is somewhat more consistent and its handling, implantation and placement is easier, which allows there to be no loss of endothelial cells due to excessive handling.